“come and rest”, 2020//photo credit: rami katz

-Sheridan Prints is run solely by Sarah.
-She makes her prints by hand at home using only a few tools such as her carving blades and ink brayer.
+sheridan prints is operated solely by sarah. she makes her prints by hand at home using only a few tools such as her carving blades and ink brayer.

-sarah (she/her) was raised on the stolen land of the *Haudensaunee, *Anishinaabe, and Neutral nations on the Haldimand Tract (currently known as waterloo region). sarah now lives on the stolen land of the Squamish, Musqueam, and *Tsleil-Waututh nations (currently known as vancouver). her grandparents and great-grandparents immigrated from ireland and ukraine.
+sarah (she/her) is a settler raised on the stolen land of the *Haudensaunee, *Anishinaabe, and Neutral nations on the Haldimand Tract (near the area currently known as “Waterloo”). sarah now lives on the stolen land of the Squamish, Musqueam, and *Tsleil-Waututh nations (currently known as “Vancouver”). her grandparents immigrated from Ireland & Ukraine.

 * words with an asterisk include links shared for pronunciation purposes